madeupname/mallard/README.md

 Tiingo unless you're on a very slow connection.
 It uses a rate limiter to prevent rejections, but overall it will take 4-5 hours to get all data assuming you have the largest fundamentals addon.

+**Note:** The script may look "stuck" after 9,000 symbols processed, but this is the rate limiter doing its job.

 To check if it's working, see the Jupyter notebook verification.ipynb.
-You can run the appropriate block after each command to verify the data was correctly download.
+You should run the appropriate block after each command to verify the data was correctly download.
 Also make sure you're checking your mallard.log.

 ### Updates
 Mallard tries to be efficient with updates.
-For EOD and "fundamentals daily" endpoints, if there is already data downloaded for a symbol, it downloads just the missing data and append it to the existing file.
+For EOD and "fundamentals daily" endpoints, if there is already data downloaded for a symbol, it downloads just the missing data and appends it to the existing file.
 If you run on a weekend or holiday, or immediately after a run, there may be no data to download and the update is skipped.

 There are some exceptions.
 When updating EOD data, if we discover an entry in dividend or split columns, we have to